-Tums are standing out from the crown of antacid products with the range of unique flavours for their variety including assorted fruit and assorted berries flavours with advertised 'delicious taste’.
+Tums are standing out from the crown of antacid products with a range of unique flavours for their variety, including assorted fruit and assorted berries flavours with advertised 'delicious taste.'
 Tums contain calcium carbonate as an active ingredient.

-ENO offers an alternative form of antacid medication not only to Gaviscon, but also other heartburn drugs.
-ENO comes in the form of powers which are mix with water and consumed.
-ENO contains sodium carbonate, sodium bicarbonate and citric acid, which can be used in the relief of heartburn and indigestion.
-ENO powders can be bought online , high street pharmacies do not stock this product.
+ENO offers an alternative form of antacid medication to Gaviscon and other heartburn drugs.
+ENO came in the form of powers mixed with water and consumed.
+ENO contains sodium carbonate, sodium bicarbonate, and citric acid, which can be used to relieve heartburn and indigestion.

 Gaviscon alternative products: proton pump inhibitors (PPIs)